gregkorte/Cohort12/FrontEnd/single-page-applications/mm_objects/README.md

 1. Using the three separate arrays you created in the Very Large Array exercise code the following functionality.
 1. Create a new empty array called `songObjects`.
-1. For each song in your previous array create an object that includes the song title, artist, album and genre.
+1. For each song in your previous array create an object inside the `songObjects` array that includes the song title, artist, album and genre.
 1. Add a genre input to the add song section in the `index.html` file.
 1. Use for loops to populate the DOM on the add song section.
 1. Each song should be displayed as follows: